-Animal Defenders International (ADI) applauds the Los Angeles City Council’s unanimous approval of Councilmember David Ryu’s motion to instruct the City Attorney to craft an ordinance to prohibit the exhibition of wild or exotic animals for entertainment or amusement.
+Animal Defenders International (ADI) applauds the Los Angeles City Council’s unanimous approval of Councilmember David Ryu’s motion.
+In addition, it’s a motion to instruct the City Attorney to craft an ordinance to prohibit the exhibition of wild or non-native animals for entertainment or amusement.

 Join the global campaign to Stop Circus Suffering: www.stopcircussuffering.com

 In the United States, 71 jurisdictions in 27 states have taken action to restrict wild animals from traveling circuses.

 National restrictions on performing animals in travelling circuses, either wild or all animals, have been enacted in 35 countries – Austria, Belgium, Bolivia, Bosnia and Herzegovina, Bulgaria, Colombia, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Ecuador, El Salvador, Estonia, Finland, Greece, Guatemala, Hungary, India, Iran, Israel, Latvia, Malta, Mexico, Norway, Panama, Paraguay, Peru, Poland, Portugal, Singapore, Slovenia, Sweden, Taiwan, and The Netherlands.
 Similar laws are under discussion in the UK, USA, Brazil and Chile.

-• It is a myth that wild animals are trained with kindness and reward; the tools of the trade include stun guns and other electric prods, metal bars, whips, bullhooks (a heavy bar with a sharpened point and hook), deprivation of food and water and intimidation.
+2. It is a myth that wild animals are trained with kindness and reward; the tools of the trade include stun guns and other electric prods, metal bars, whips, bullhooks (a heavy bar with a sharpened point and hook), deprivation of food and water and intimidation.

-• Keeping stressed, large, and dangerous wild animals close to the public in lightweight, temporary enclosures has proven disastrous.
+3. Keeping stressed, large, and dangerous wild animals close to the public in lightweight, temporary enclosures has proven disastrous.
 Workers and members of the public have been killed and maimed; lions, tigers and elephants have all escaped.

-• Because of the traveling nature of the circus, animal welfare officers have difficulty protecting the animals, making inspections, despite significant associated time and costs.
+5. Because of the traveling nature of the circus, animal welfare officers have difficulty protecting the animals, making inspections, despite significant associated time and costs.
 This justifies a restriction, for the protection of the animals and the public.

-• Circuses must change with the times.
+6. Circuses must change with the times.
 Human only circuses are thriving.
 Cirque du Soleil now has 19 shows in 271 cities, generating an estimated $810 million a year.
 Whereas the wild animal traveling show, Piccadilly Circus, recently canceled performances across Southern California due to poor ticket sales.

 Circus Vargas removed their animal acts and the business continues.
 Surveys have shown that a decline in animal circuses can be matched by a rise in circuses with human performers.